veorq/blueflower/README.md

 Intellectual property
 ---------------------

-blueflower is released under GPLv3.
-Copyright Jean-Philippe Aumasson 2014.
+blueflower is released under GPLv3, and is copyright (c) 2014 Jean-Philippe Aumasson.

-The `siphash.py` module, under MIT license, is copyright Philipp Jovanovic 2013.
+The `siphash.py` module, under MIT license, is copyright (c) 2013 Philipp Jovanovic.

+The drawing in the image `blueflower.jpg` is copyright (c) 2014 Melina Aumasson.